Why do we have fireworks? The tradition is for bonfire night.

 Edward Montagu, in 1606 passed The Observance of 5th November Act 1605.

-Edward Montagu, on 23 January 1606 passed The Observance of 5th November Act 1605 (3 Ja.
-I, c.
-1,), Found in The Statutes at Large, of England and of Great-Britain book.
+Found in The Statutes at Large, of England and Great-Britain book.

 Why Do We Have Fireworks

-Most people call the 5th of November, ‘Guy Fawkes night’ ‘Bonfire night’ `Firework Night’.
+To emphasize, Most people call the 5th, ‘Guy Fawkes night’ ‘Bonfire night’ `Fireworks Night.

 History of Fireworks

-The Italians was the ones who develop the first aerial shells that launched upward with explosions.
+The Italians were the ones who develop the first aerial shells with explosions.

-England 1486 the royal wedding of Henry VII, Fireworks was used at the end to celebrate his love.
+Fireworks used in England 1486, at the royal wedding of Henry VII, to emphasize, is love.

-With the fireworks giving such a new good impression, When Elizabeth Ist reign, she produced a royal seal title “Fire Master of England.”
+Moreover, when Elizabeth 1st ruled, she produced a royal seal title “Fire Master of England.”

-The early effects and colors of fireworks were produced by granulated charcoal this left a trail of orange sparks, iron filings that glow white.
-Such chemicals as amber would emit pastel flames
+Notably, this left a trail of orange sparks, iron filings that glow white.

-Are you working through Bonfire Night Beginners guide, return back to it here for Lesson 4:.
-Or, if you prefer Use the exploring links below or browse the menu above.
+Finally, Are you working on Bonfire Night Beginners guide, return to it here for Lesson 4.